-The Board of Trustees are responsible for the governance of the Magistrates’ Association.
-They set the strategic plan and budget and are legally accountable for the MA’s activities.
-The members of the Board of Trustees are sourced from and elected by the membership.
+The board of trustees is responsible for the governance of the Magistrates’ Association.
+It sets the strategic plan and budget and is legally accountable for the MA’s activities.
+The members of the board of trustees come from, and are elected by, the membership.

 Beverley Higgs, Somerset - national chair

 Mark Beattie, Central & North London - deputy chair

 Sarah Clarke, Buckinghamshire

 Beverley was appointed to the South Somerset & Mendip Bench in 2005.
 Since 2008 she has sat as an Adult Court Chair.
 She is currently a co-opted member of the Somerset MA Branch, a member of the Training and Development Committee and has mentored new magistrates.
 Since 2014 Beverley has been a member of the MA Training Committee with a particular interest in appraisal and continuing professional development.
 She served on the Board of Trustees from January 2015 until the MA AGM on 18 November 2017 when she was elected Deputy Chair.
 She was elected MA National Chair at the AGM on 17 October 2020.